patilatharva/library-system/README.md

 # Pacifica - Library Management System
 Pacifica is a web app designed to perform basic managerial tasks of a school's library with minimal effort.
-Pacifica is developed with a procedural-style PHP backend and is intended to be used with a MySQL database.
+Pacifica has a backend written in procedural PHP and is intended to be used with a MySQL database.
-The frontend makes use of jQuery - especially DataTables and Bootstrap.
+Its frontend makes use of jQuery - including AJAX methods and the libraries DataTables and Bootstrap.
 ![Front page](demo/home.png)
 # What can it do?
 Pacifica allows book and student data to be created, read, updated and deleted.
-Being a library management system, it also facilitates books to checked in and out of the library.
+Being a library management system, it also facilitates books to checked in and out.

 In a little more detail, it can: